Doeg people: Background

 The Doeg (or Dogue) tribe of Virginia were part of the coastal Algonquian language family.
 They probably spoke Piscataway or a dialect similar to Nanticoke.

-According to one account, the Doeg had been based in what is now King George County, but about 50 years before the founding of Jamestown (ca. 1557), they split into three sections, with groups going to Caroline County and Prince William County, and one remaining in King George.
+According to one account, the Doeg had been based in what is now King George County, but about 50 years before the founding of Jamestown (c.
+1557), they split into three sections, with groups going to Caroline County and Prince William County, and one remaining in King George.

 When Captain John Smith visited the upper Potomac River in 1608, he noted that the Taux lived there above Aquia Creek, with their capital Tauxenent located on "Doggs Island" (also known as Miompse or May-Umps, now Mason Neck, Virginia.)
 They gathered fish and also grew corn.
 Other hamlets were at Pamacocack (later anglicized to "Quantico"), along Quantico Creek; Yosococomico (now Powells Creek); and Niopsco (Neabsco Creek).
 Associated with them were other nearby Algonquian peoples — the Moyauns (Piscataway) on the Maryland side, and the Nacotchtank (Anacostan) in what is now the Washington, DC area.
 Smith's map also shows a settlement called Tauxsnitania, thought to be near present-day Waterloo in Fauquier County, within the territory of the Siouan-speaking Manahoac tribe.